slap42/slap42/README.md

 - Point logs at an in-game console instead of stderr/stdout?
 - Delta time
 - Camera mouse control on a Linux VM goes crazy and will sometimes cause a segfault
-- Terrain flickering bug reported on Windows
-- Might be a race condition causing enet_peer_send to fail?
 - Usernames
 - Joystick controls
 - Controls rebinding
 - Move ALL controls (kb/mouse and cursor input modes) to a single controls file
+- Chat messages over 26 characters not sending

+#### Can't Repro, Reported on Other People's Hardware
+- Terrain flickering bug reported on Windows
+- Might be a race condition causing enet_peer_send to fail?